nitrictech/docs/docs/guides/secure-api-auth0.md

   height="700"
   />

-Second we'll get the `issuer` for our API, this will be our Auth0 environment endpoint and easy way to see this is to navigate the `Test` tab of our API.
+Second we'll get the `issuer` for our API, this will be our Auth0 environment endpoint.
+An easy way to see this is to navigate the `Test` tab of our API.

 <img
   alt="get audience value"